 Cognizant of this privilege - that I have the cash, passport, and time -- I hope to walk differently next year, to listen and celebrate the chthonic Madonna in Southern France.
 This is my last European walk.
 I am so grateful for these days outside, the angels who aided, and company that coalesced.

-I plan to start the Via Podiensis in Le-Puy-en-Velay, visiting ancient woman at Rocamadour, then to the beautiful Black Madonna at Monserrat near Barcelona, moving from Mary-to-Mary.
-I'm hoping to understand those tales of the Marys at Saintes Marie de la Mer to Mary Magdalane at Sainte Baume.
-Not all by foot this time, and a deeper delve into pre-12th century Southern France.
-It's all a surprise, this particular walk; learning more each day, the way opening up before us.
+I plan to start the Via Podiensis in Le-Puy-en-Velay, visiting ancient woman at Rocamadour, then to the beautiful Black Madonna at Monserrat near Barcelona, moving from Mary-to-Mary, not entirely by foot this time, and a deeper delve into pre-12th century Southern France.

 Kathryn (Kerry) Poethig